Zach LaVine And DeMar DeRozan Have Done Something For The Bulls For The First Time Since Michael Jordan And Scottie Pippen

-First Time Since Michael Jordan And Scottie Pippen?
+First Time Since Jordan And Pippen?
 Zach LaVine And DeMar DeRozan Have Done Something Impressive

 The Chicago Bulls are off to an 8-3 this season, and their new additions of Lonzo Ball and DeMar DeRozan have been huge for the team that missed the postseason last year with a 31-41 record.